1. Help Center

 If a person is a salaried or fixed employee their employee cost fluctuates on a month-by-month basis, based on their working capacity for the month.

 e.g. Annie is an employee who works eight hours a day four days a week (Monday through Thursday).
-So Sophie’s capacity will fluctuate dependent on the month, e.g.
+So Annie’s capacity will fluctuate dependent on the month, e.g.

 So Annie’s costs will be higher in July and October than in June, August, and September.